semgrep/semgrep-docs/docs/getting-started.md

          ```
       This command automatically opens a new tab or browser window.
 You can also click the link in the CLI to complete the step.
        The provided `-v` option mounts the current directory into the container to be scanned.
 Change directories locally or provide a specific local directory in the command to scan a different directory.
      2. A modal appears after logging in to SCP.
 Click **Create an organization**.
 Note that you can further integrate organizations (orgs) with GitLab accounts and GitHub accounts, including personal and org accounts, after you complete this procedure.
-    3. After creating an account in the previous step, you can return to the CLI and run the following command to start a scan using recommended Semgrep rules:
+     3. After creating an org in the previous step, return to the CLI and run the following command to start a scan using recommended Semgrep rules:
          ```sh
         docker run --rm -v "${PWD}:/src" returntocorp/semgrep semgrep ci
        ```
   4. For **Windows** Docker users, perform the following steps:
      1. Sign up or log in to Semgrep Cloud Platform (SCP):
        ```bash
        docker run --rm -v "%cd%:/src" returntocorp/semgrep semgrep login
        ```
      2. A modal appears after logging in to SCP.
 Note that you can further integrate organizations (orgs) with GitLab accounts and GitHub accounts, including personal and org accounts, after you complete this procedure.
-    3. After creating an account in the previous step, you can return to the CLI and run a scan:
+     3. After creating an org in the previous step, return to the CLI and run a scan:
         ```bash
         docker run --rm -v "%cd%:/src" returntocorp/semgrep semgrep ci
         ```

 </TabItem>